donn/Oak.js/README.md

 Like Debian-based OSes, you may need administrative privileges for this.

-### All
+## Getting yarn
+Type `npm i -g yarn`.
+Simple.

+## Installing Dependencies
 You also need to install package dependencies.
-You can just write `npm i`.
+You can just write `yarn install`.

 ## Building
 Invoke `node make web` for the web version or `node run make` for the local executable.

 # Usage
-For web, `npm run start,` for local usage, invoke `node ./bin/oak --help`.
+For the web, `yarn start,` for the CLI, invoke `node ./bin/oak --help`.

 # License
 Mozilla Public License 2.0.
 Check LICENSE.